 How Do I Ensure My Burial Is Environmentally Friendly?

-First, body preservation should not include any harmful or toxic embalming chemicals.
+Body preservation, such as for a viewing or visitation, should not include any harmful or toxic embalming chemicals.
 Instead, refrigeration, dry ice, or eco-friendly embalming fluid should be considered.
-If planning ahead, be sure that your funeral will be held in a relatively short period of time, as refrigeration can be expensive.

-Many green cemeteries or natural preserves suggest the use of natural objects as grave markers (such as trees, shrubs, perennial flowers, or rocks).
-Unlike concrete monuments, natural markers preserve the integrity of the surrounding environment and reduce the use of concrete or other resources for large monuments.
-Many cemeteries provide GPS location so that a loved one’s grave can be easily found, and choosing a natural marker ensures that your last act gives back to the earth in a modest yet lasting way.
+Green cemeteries suggest the use of natural objects for grave markers (such as trees, shrubs, perennial flowers, or rocks).
+Many cemeteries provide a GPS location so that a loved one’s grave can be easily found.

 Where Can I Find More Information?